 DOGTV has five patents on its “science-based, canine-specific programming.”

-If you haven’t tried DOGTV and its entertainment technology, grab your FREE 14-day trial subscription here!
+If you haven’t tried DOGTV and its entertainment technology, grab your FREE trial subscription here!

 We also always want to connect with our dog-loving community, so please join us in our DOGTV Facebook group.